Belloche/DraftShare/Journal.md

 2/26/2021

 Got sick again which is unfortunate, got viewDraft.jsp in with another template.
 I think I can do this pretty well now.

+Week 7
+3/2/2021

+I created the database for the project, now for the DAO.
+Will update this entry when it is completed.